Guglielmo Marconi: Continuing work

 Over the years, the Marconi companies gained a reputation for being technically conservative, in particular by continuing to use inefficient spark-transmitter technology, which could be used only for radio-telegraph operations, long after it was apparent that the future of radio communication lay with continuous-wave transmissions which were more efficient and could be used for audio transmissions.
 Somewhat belatedly, the company did begin significant work with continuous-wave equipment beginning in 1915, after the introduction of the oscillating vacuum tube (valve).
 The New Street Works factory in Chelmsford was the location for the first entertainment radio broadcasts in the United Kingdom in 1920, employing a vacuum tube transmitter and featuring Dame Nellie Melba.
 In 1922, regular entertainment broadcasts commenced from the Marconi Research Centre at Great Baddow, forming the prelude to the BBC, and he spoke of the close association of aviation and wireless telephony in that same year at a private gathering with Florence Tyzack Parbury, and even spoke of interplanetary wireless communication.
 In 1924, the Marconi Company co-established the Unione Radiofonica Italiana (now RAI).

-Later years
+Politics and military service

-In 1914, Marconi was made a Senator in the Senate of the Kingdom of Italy and appointed Honorary Knight Grand Cross of the Royal Victorian Order in the UK.
-During World War I, Italy joined the Allied side of the conflict, and Marconi was placed in charge of the Italian military's radio service.
-He attained the rank of lieutenant in the Italian Royal Army and of commander in the Regia Marina.
+In 1914, Marconi was made a Senator in the Senate of the Kingdom of Italy and was appointed Honorary Knight Grand Cross of the Royal Victorian Order in the UK.
+The following year, Italy joined the Allied side of World War I, and Marconi was placed in charge of the Italian military's radio service.
+He attained the rank of Lieutenant in the Royal Italian Army and of Commander in the Royal Italian Navy.
 In 1929, he was made a marquess by King Victor Emmanuel III.